 “It’s where we had the shoes dyed,” explained Kelly.

-At the mention of shoes the other ladies had to have a look and so they all jumped out and hurried inside.
+At the mention of shoes the ladies had to have a look, and so they all jumped out and hurried inside.

-“Fake breaks!” snapped Finola as she approached the counter.
+“Fake breaks!” snapped Finola as she passed by Erin at the counter.

 “It’s not going to break,” objected Erin.

 Erin put the smooth velvet bag in her pocket for safe keeping, and when she went to bed that night, she put it under her pillow.

 “Everything breaks,” she repeated over and over in her mind as she drifted off to sleep.